apache/arrow/docs/source/format/StatisticsSchema.rst

           dictionary: utf8
         >,
         items: dense_union<
-          # For the number of rows, the number of nulls and so on
+          # For the number of rows, the number of nulls and so on.
           0: int64,
           # For the max/min values of col1.c.
           1: float64